BlackBerry defeats NXP in U.S. trial over patents

 Jurors needed less than a day of deliberations before ruling in BlackBerry’s favor, in a trial that began on March 24, court records show.

-In a statement, NXP said it is disappointed with the verdict and is “investigating all options for appeal.”
+In a statement, NXP said it was disappointed with the verdict and is “investigating all options for appeal.”
 NXP is listed on the Nasdaq as NXP Semiconductors NV.

+Steve Zipperstein, BlackBerry’s chief legal officer, said in a statement that his company was pleased with the jury’s verdict, which included a finding that the patents asserted by NXP were invalid.

 Litigation remains a major weapon in a global patent war among makers of smartphones, tablet computers and operating software, including such companies as Apple Inc, Samsung Electronics Co and Google Inc.